carlosbackdev/ElecIdea-App-Desktop-Java/README.md

 # ⚡ **ELECTRICT SYSTEM APP FOR BUSINESS MANAGEMENT** 💻 :electric_plug: :electron:

-## This App is being created with Java and MySQL.
+## This App Desktop with Java and MySQL.

 This application is a CRUD project designed to manage:
 - **Bills** 💸